y-okochi/Megatron-Bridge/docs/documentation.md

 ## Build the Documentation

-The following sections describe how to set up and build the Megatron Hub documentation.
+The following sections describe how to set up and build the Megatron Bridge documentation.

 Switch to the documentation source folder and generate HTML output.